What can teachers do to make the classroom environment more conducive to children’s learning and development?

 Page 2: Physical Environment

-A well-designed physical environment has different activity areas with clear, physical, and visual boundaries, defined by the furnishings and floor coverings.
+A well-designed physical environment has different activity areas with clear, physical, and visual boundaries defined by the furnishings and floor coverings.
 These furnishings and floor coverings should create spaces that are comfortable and that lend themselves to their intended purpose.
-For example, a block area might have bookshelves to set it off as a block center, and carpeting or foam flooring to muffle the sound when blocks fall on the floor.
-Also, the library area should have a soft, comfortable floor covering for young children and adults to sit on while they look at the books.
+For example, a block area might have bookshelves to set it off as a block center and carpeting or foam flooring to muffle the sound when blocks fall on the floor.
+Also, the library area should have a soft, comfortable floor covering for young children and adults to sit on while they look at books.
 When they arrange furnishings, teachers should:

-- Make sure that all children are visible to adults and that adults are visible to children, to ensure proper supervision.
+- Make sure that all children are visible to adults and that adults are visible to children to ensure proper supervision.

-- Design areas with spaces for children to work and play independently or in small groups, and to gather as a community.
+- Design areas with spaces for children to work and play independently or in small groups and to gather as a community.

 - Establish clear boundaries to indicate where the center space begins and ends.